 Location of project: Anywhere in the world

-Providing replacement teaching costs over two or three years, to allow academics in the humanities and social sciences to focus on a specific piece of original research.
+For well-established, distinguished researchers in the humanities and social sciences to complete a piece of original research.

 Fellowships are particularly aimed at those who are or have been prevented by routine duties from completing a programme of original research.

 Replacement salary costs for the duration of the Fellowship.

 The duration of a Fellowship is for two or three years, to start at the beginning of the academic year following receipt of the offer letter.